dante825/textClassification/README.md

 3. with term frequency and SVD
 4. tfidf
 5. tfidf with SVD
-6 tfidf with naive reduction (not tested yet)
+6. tfidf with naive reduction

+maybe add some graphs or picture before results and discussion, pictures showing the categories distribution of the data